Bsingstad/Heart-murmur-detection-2022-Simulab/README.md

 This repository contains some scripts we can edit and some scripts provided by the organizers of George B. Moody PhysioNet Challenge 2022 which should **NOT** be edited

 #### Can be edited:
-* cross_validate.py
+* `cross_validate.py`
-* team_code.py
+* `team_code.py`

 #### Should not be edited
-* evaluate_model.py
+* `evaluate_model.py`
-* helper_code.py
+* `helper_code.py`
-* run_model.py
+* `run_model.py`
-* train_model.py
+* `train_model.py`

 ### Notebooks:
 The repository also contains Jupyter Notebooks which makes easier to experiment with the data, models and other parameters.
 Some of the notebooks are designed to use in Google Colab in order to get access to GPUs and some notebooks are ok to run on your local computer.

 #### Colab:
-* execute_cv_training_and_test.ipynb
+* `execute_cv_training_and_test.ipynb` # contains code for training, testing, cross-validation and some XAI stuff TODO: split into 2-3 notebooks.
+* `using_2015_dataset.ipynb` # contains code for pretraing model on phonocardiogram data from PhysioNet Challenge 2016. returns a .h5 file
 #### Local:
+* `EDA-Phonocardiogram-dataset.ipynb`

+### Papers:
+This folder contains some relevant papers

+### Other files:
+This repository also contains the following files
+* `.gitignore`
+* `Dockerfile`
+* `LICENSE`
-* EDA-Phonocardiogram-dataset.ipynb
+* `requirements.txt`

+The Dockerfile and the requirements.txt are very important as they are used to build the docker image when submitting our code to the challenge organizers.

+## Data:
+The main data source is [the CirCor DigiScope Dataset](https://physionet.org/content/circor-heart-sound/1.0.0/) .
+When using the Jupyter Notebooks in Colab we need to downlad this dataset each time we start a new session and to speed up the downloading we have created [a Kaggle version](https://www.kaggle.com/datasets/bjoernjostein/the-circor-digiscope-phonocardiogram-dataset-v2) of this dataset.
+To be able to download the dataset you will have to sign up for a Kaggle account, get a kaggle.json file from you Kaggle profile (containing a API token) and upload it to the root folder in the temporary folder in Colab.

+To pretrain the models we use the open dataset from [PhysioNet Challenge 2016](https://physionet.org/content/challenge-2016/1.0.0/) this is also available on [Kaggle](https://www.kaggle.com/datasets/bjoernjostein/physionet-challenge-2016).

+## Run the code locally:

 You can try it by running the following commands on the Challenge training sets.
 These commands should take a few minutes or less to run from start to finish on a recent personal computer.

 For this example, we implemented a random forest classifier with several features.
 You can use a different classifier, features, and libraries for your entry.
 This simpple example is designed **not** not to perform well, so you should **not** use it as a baseline for your model's performance.